nergalex/f5-aks-kic-lab/source/class6/module2/module2.rst

     - to view all Services (READ authorization)

-- In `NGINX Controller <https://nginxctrl1.eastus2.cloudapp.azure.com>`_, login as SuperSecOps
+- In `NGINX Controller <https://nginxctrl1.eastus2.cloudapp.azure.com>`_, login as SuperSecOps in a different web browser if you can

     - email:  supersecops@f5cloudbuilder.dev
     - password: NGINXC0ntroller!